 The best part about living in a RV, by far, is the people.
 There’s a reason they are called happy campers!
 It is fairly easy to make new friends in parks due to the close proximity, but there is also a HUGE online community of folks who are planning to RV fulltime and those who are already living the RV dream.
 Fulltime Families is one of these communities that caters to RVers with children.
 Their Facebook group has nearly 15,000 members, and they are super helpful in navigating many RV related topics from attractions to visit to homeschooling options to internet connectivity.
 One question that comes up over and over again in this group is how to accommodate a baby in the RV, so I thought I would start there with our camper tour.
-This post shares how I make it work for my two-month-old.
-It is chock full of affiliate links so that you can click through and purchase anything you’d like for the newest member of your RV family.
+This post shares how I make a RV nursery work for my two-month-old.

 Let’s begin with the crib since that is usually the focal point of a nursery.
 I chose a mini crib to fit on one side of the space without impeding the slide.
 The crib converts into a toddler bed and even a twin size bed to grow with baby.
 Space beneath the crib is currently prime storage space for wipes, formula, and awkward shaped items that baby will grow into.
 Sleeves of extra diapers are tucked between the head of the crib and the back wall.

 Originally I wanted the crib on the left so it was easier to see baby from the couch, but that side is shorter than the right when slides are taken into consideration.
 This photo shows how it fits when the slides are out.
 On travel days the car seat goes in the truck with baby, the swing is tucked between the crib and glider, and we are good to go.
 The slides move with ease creating a separate room for the nursery.